breadboardengineer1234/QuickNet/docs/types.md

 CFrame FX types follow the scaling discussed above for position, but not for rotation.
 Instead, for rotation values the full range of the integer type is mapped to [-π, π], meaning even with FX16 they retain very high precision.
 The CFrameF32FX16 type exists for that reason: it uses F32 for the position but FX16 for the rotation.

 ### Aligned CFrames
 A CFrame is considered to be aligned if its rotatation is aligned with one of the 3 axes (X, Y, or Z).
 In simple terms, if each rotation value is a multiple of 90 degrees then the CFrame is aligned.
 Under this condition, the rotation can only have 24 possible states.
 Therefore, instead of sending the full rotation we can do some math to map the alignment to a number ID that fits in 1 byte, saving a significant amount of bandwidth as well as CPU usage.
 The CFrameF32Aligned type does exactly this.
 When using this type if the given CFrame is not actually aligned, the serializer will automatically snap it to the nearest aligned axis.
-This behavior can be quite useful, since if your "aligned" CFrame is off by some rounding errors it will still work.
+This behavior can be quite useful, since if the "aligned" CFrame is off by some rounding errors it will still be serialized correctly.

 | CFrame Type | Minimum Value | Maximum Value | Size (bytes) |
 |-------------|--------------|---------------| ---------------|